jaimefps/book-graph-explorer/README.md

 ---

-- TODO:notes
-- apply portrait-only alert to book modal.

----

-MAIN TODOS:
+TODOS:

 - about pages
-- route graph => explore
+- apply portrait-only alert to book modal (maybe to app as a whole).
 - only a quick snackbar that alerts that the bookmark was updated
 - add a a middle step between clicking a node and opening the book reader...?
 - move book/opensource to about, then use that space for feedbackfish